Cross-domain Recommender Systems via Multimodal Domain Adaptation: Proposed Method

 \subsubsection{Visual Feature Extractor}

-The visual representation of an item is extracted using an autoencoder-based architecture that takes the items' representative image and returns the corresponding latent representation.
-The autoencoder architecture encodes the given image into a compact representation and then tries to generate the input image from the compact representation.
-The model ensures that the representation learned by the network is concise and adequately informative to reconstruct the image, which is the same as the input image.
-Hence, we use this intermediate knowledge representation learned by the network as a visual feature vector of the given image.
-Figure \ref{fig:autoencoder} illustrates the structure of the proposed autoencoder network. \ramya{The model consists of an encoder network, which compresses the input image into a smaller representation, and a decoder network, which reconstructs the original image from the compressed form.} The encoder uses convolutional and max-pooling layers to extract features and reduce spatial dimensions, followed by fully connected layers to further compress the representation.
-The decoder uses upsampling and convolutional layers to reconstruct the image.
-Various experiments have been conducted to determine the number of convolutional and max-pooling layers for this model.
+\VB{We employ an autoencoder-based architecture to extract the visual features of an item.
+The autoencoder takes a representative image of the item as input and encodes it into a compact representation.
+This representation is designed to be concise and adequately informative so that the reconstructed image closely resembles the input image.
+Hence, we use the intermediate knowledge representation learned by the network as the visual feature vector for the given image.} \VB{The architecture of the autoencoder consists of an encoder and a decoder.
+The encoder network compresses the input image into a condensed representation, which is further passed to the decoder network for reconstruction of the original image.
+As illustrated in Figure \ref{fig:autoencoder}, the encoder employs convolutional and max-pooling layers to compress the spatial dimensions and extract features.
+Subsequently, the fully connected layers further compress the representation.
+On the other hand, the decoder utilizes upsampling and convolutional layers to reconstruct the image.
+The optimal number of convolutional and max-pooling layers for this model has been determined by conducting multiple experiments.}